Om2005Prakash/Easy21/README.md

 # Easy21
 This contains solution to assignment Easy21, in short Reinforcement Learning by David Silver https://www.davidsilver.uk/teaching/

+Results:-

+How you can use this to generate your own results?
+If you don't have jupyter notebook, I would recommend you to installed it and open it there otherwise you can install jupyter plugin in VScode and run these.
+Just make sure you have the following packages installed.
+1 Numpy
+2 Matplotlib
+3 tqdm

 Answer to Question 5
 Q What are the pros and cons of bootstrapping in Easy21?